vlcn-io/sqlite-rs-embedded/README.md

 # SQLite no_std

 SQLite is lite.
 Its bindings should be lite too.
-They shold be able to be used _anywhere_ SQLite is used, _not_ incur any performance impact, _not_ include any extra dependencies, and be usable against _any_ SQLite version.
+They should be able to be used _anywhere_ SQLite is used, _not_ incur any performance impact, _not_ include any extra dependencies, and be usable against _any_ SQLite version.

 Thus this repository was born.